 At approximately the same time, the student’s transcript is evaluated by the University Associate Dean’s Office in light of Tulane’s Core Curriculum Requirements.

-The University Admissions Office receives official memoranda regarding accepted credits from the School of Architecture Associate Dean’s Office, the Academic Advising Center (AAC), and the University Associate Dean’s Office, a copy of which is made available to the student in order to aid in his or her selection of curricular components in anticipation of degree fulfillment.
-It is usual for the student to meet at least once with their assigned Advisor at the AAC and with the Director of Student Affairs of the School of Architecture in order to sketch out a path towards fulfilling all requirements for the School and University, and for obtaining a NAAB-accredited degree.
+The University Admissions Office receives official memoranda regarding accepted credits from the School of Architecture Associate Dean’s Office, the Academic Advising Center (AAC), and the University Associate Dean’s Office, a copy of which is made available to the student to aid in his or her selection of curricular components in anticipation of degree fulfillment.
+It is usual for the student to meet at least once with their assigned Advisor at the AAC and with the Assistant Dean for Academics and Advising at the Tulane School of Architecture to sketch out a path toward fulfilling all requirements for the School and University, and for obtaining a NAAB-accredited degree.

 Tulane University seeks to offer educational opportunities to qualified students regardless of their current ability to meet their expenses.
 Tulane pays, on average, 40 percent of the actual cost of educating a student through extensive merit and need–based scholarships, grants, loans and campus employment.
 The difference is often covered by endowments and gifts.
 This combination of financial components makes for an affordable investment in your educational future.
 For more information regarding Tuition and Financial Aid, please see below.